TACC/HPC_Tips/README.md

     Database pass: test623
     Database name: HPC_Tips

 If you want to just load the database from the server then replace "alice" with "localhost".
 This program will use the database name you used to create a file.
 In this case it will use "HPC_Tips_db.conf".

 3) Edit tips

-The tips text files are broken into two files at are used at TACC.
-There is a general.tips file which contains general tips that should be useful at all sites.
-The second file is the tacc.tips file.
-This contains tips that may need to be modified for other sites.
-This file could be moved out of this directory and edited at a later date.
+The **tips** directory contains text files are broken into two files.
+The first is a file called **general.tips** which contains general tips that should be useful at all sites.
+The second file called **tacc.tips**.
+This file contains tips that probably only make sense at TACC.
+Many of these can probably be reworded to work for your site.
+Consider either editting this file immediately or move it out of the way until it contains tips that work for your site.

 The following rules are used with the tips: